 Shiva calls aren’t always fun, after all, someone has died so the bass ain’t gonna be bumpin’, but if you have to make a shiva call, chances are—there will be a good spread.

 [Sidenote: See those Jordan almonds?
 I used to love Jordan almonds.
 When I was a kid I shoved a blue one as far as I could up my nose.
-My dad had to stop mowing the lawn to deal with it.
 I had to go to the hospital.
 It’s out now though.]

 And those trays, those aren’t just for the family of the deceased, they are for anyone who comes over!
 The actual family, they get more.
 Full-on dinners are brought in for 7 nights.
-That’s a lot of good dinners!
-It’s usually Deli food one night, Middle Eastern food one night, Greek one night, Italian one night, someone makes a casserole, I don’t know— but it is a ridiculous amount of pain-easing food and it’s all FREE!
+It’s usually Deli food one night, Middle Eastern food one night, Greek one night, Italian one night, someone makes a casserole, I don’t know— but it is a ridiculous amount of pain-easing, comfort food.
 I mean, someone died for those dinners, but still.

-The thing with death is that it’s hardest on the ones who are left living.
+The thing with death–it’s hardest on the ones who are left living.
 My dog, Floyd Coden?
 He’s fine.
 He’s up in doggie heaven dumpster diving and chasing bitches (literally).
 The rest of us, even after all this time, are still hurting.
-Frankie, my 6 year old, can’t even listen to that song “Let Her Go” by Passenger because it reminds her of him: “Mommy…you KNOW I can’t listen to this song…”
+F, my 6 year old, can’t even listen to that song “Let Her Go” by Passenger because it reminds her of Floyd: “Mommy…you KNOW I can’t listen to this song…”

 But she’s hurting, just like the rest of us, so I have to be nice.
 I’m hurting too, but every once in awhile I’d like to hear that song.
 Life does go on—even after a loss.